 Ingenuity Prep organizes events across the school year to raise awareness and promote diversity and inclusion.
 Examples of these events include activities across Black History Month, events celebrating Carnival and Holi, as well as a celebration of Japanese culture centered around the cherry blossom festival.

-2019-20 – We placed a focus on increasing staff members and students knowledge and awareness of race, ability, and sexual orientation groups, including having a better understanding of inequities that exist amongst these groups; and transforming our building to reflect and affirm the experiences, cultures and identities of a global and diverse student/staff population.
+We placed a focus on increasing staff members and students knowledge and awareness of race, ability, and sexual orientation groups, including having a better understanding of inequities that exist amongst these groups; and transforming our building to reflect and affirm a diversity of experiences.

-2020-21 – We are engaging in a small group approach to build trust across teams and across lines of race and gender difference.
-These small groups will be focused on understanding their unique cultural lense, advancing racial equity and learning how to have conversations across lines of difference.
-We have also curated a selection of “at-your-own pace” content across a variety of DEI topics.
+We engaged in a small group approach to build trust across teams and across lines of race and gender difference.
+Small groups focused on understanding their unique cultural lense, advancing racial equity and learning how to have conversations across lines of difference.
+We also curated a selection of “at-your-own pace” content across a variety of DEI topics.

 School-wide Initiative Spotlight